The Home of 2036

 The experience involves two different parts:

-Persona the unknown
+Persona The unknown

 The person is unknown to personal records and only identified as some living creature in the village (nr 6 on the left map).
-But if you look at a visual map inspired by search engines like www.shodan.io and thingful.net showing the layout of the village but also a digital footprint-map of connected devices in the area you would see a lot of activity around her house (map to the right).
+But if you look at a visual map inspired by search engines like www.shodan.io and thingful.net showing the layout of the village but also a digital footprint-map of connected devices in the area you will see a lot of activity around her house (map to the right).

 A fictive world